-- 0. Make sure that your working in/with the lab does not negatively impact other people's worl To give some examples: - Do not change the hardware configuration or unplug any cables.
-Feel free to connect your Laptop to a monitor if there is an unconnected VGA cable on the desk. - However you must not disconnect any peripherals of any Lab computer in the room.
+0. Make sure that your working in/with the lab does not negatively impact other people's worl

+To give some examples:

+- Do not change the hardware configuration or unplug any cables.
+Feel free to connect your Laptop to a monitor if there is an unconnected VGA cable on the desk.
+However you must not disconnect any peripherals of any Lab computer in the room.
 When leaving make sure you select the right input mode of the monitor such that it again shows the screen of the Lab computer. - Do not execute code you did not write.
 This not only extends to binaries downloaded from the Internet, but also source code, scripts, command lines, etc. We will be happy to supply you with any software you might need.
 Please ask your supervisor. - 3.
 Do not execute the sudo or su command. - 4.
 Do not shut down or reboot computers.
-If a computer crashed please inform our administrators. - If a computer crashed please inform our administrators.

-5. Do not monopolize resources. - machine, so fellow users can still log in.6.
-Do not print more than you need. - If you print something, be sure to pick it up from the printer.7.
-Do not take hardware out of the lab without permission.If you need to take hardware home, please check this equipment out with HaJo Kraus.
+If a computer crashed please inform our administrators. - Do not monopolize resources.
+A good rule of thumb is to not use more than max.
+6 CPU cores and max.
+8 GB memory p machine, so fellow users can still log in. - Do not print more than you need.
+If you print something, be sure to pick it up from the printer. - Do not take hardware out of the lab without permission.
+If you need to take hardware home, please check this equipment out with HaJo Kraus. - 8.
+Do not leave the lab (nor your machine) unlocked when you leave.
+We are not responsible for any theft. - 9.
+Do not litter.
+Clean up after yourself.